oktadev/okta-blog/_source/_posts/2023-09-15-java-microservices-spring-boot.md

 okta.oauth2.audience=${OKTA_OAUTH2_AUDIENCE}
 ```

-The variables are read from the `.env` file in the root directory.
+The variables are read from the `.env` file in the project's root directory.

 ### Fetch an Access Token as a JWT

 When I first got things working, I was able to log in to the gateway, but when I tried to connect to the downstream microservice, it said the JWT was invalid.
 For this reason, I added a `/print-token` endpoint to the gateway that prints the access token to the console.

 ```java
 package com.example.apigateway.web;